 He chuckles, the sound rich and warm.
 Why?
 Why do I like the sound of his laugh?
 That it was me who caused it?

-“She chewed on everyone’s favorite shoe,” I explain.
+“She chewed on everyone’s favorite shoes,” I explain.
 “I don’t think we were ever the same after that.”

 “I’m sure.”
-I catch a flash of teeth, and decide I liked it too much.
+I catch a flash of teeth, and decide I like it too much.